waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Lesson: Battle Move Selection:** The move selection menu is a single-column list navigated with UP/DOWN only.
 LEFT/RIGHT have no effect.

 ## C. New Tool Ideas
-- **`automated_battle_move_selector`**: A tool that takes the output of `battle_strategist_agent` and fully automates the move selection process, including navigating the menu and confirming the move.
+- **`automated_battle_move_selector`**: A tool that takes the output of `battle_strategist_agent` and fully automates the move selection process.
-- **`automated_fly_navigator`**: A tool to automate selecting a destination from the Fly map menu.
 - **`automated_pokecenter_healer`**: A tool to automate the dialogue sequence for healing Pokémon at any Pokémon Center.
-- **`puzzle_solver_agent`**: Takes current puzzle context (objective, clues, failed hypotheses) and generates a ranked list of new hypotheses to test.
-This would formalize my problem-solving process.
+- **`puzzle_solver_agent`**: Takes current puzzle context and generates new hypotheses to test.

 # VI.
 Exploration Log
 - **Mt.
 Moon 1F Eastern Corridor (Turn 194646):** Confirmed that the entire eastern corridor originating from the Super Nerd at (25, 32) is a dead end.
-The path is blocked by an impassable wall at (34, 27).
 This invalidates the hypothesis that the fossil is accessible from this part of 1F.
+- **Cerulean City Team Rocket Event (Turns 194892-194900):** Confirmed that all interactions within the Trashed House and its backyard (talking to NPCs, interacting with Pikachu, interacting with the hole) do not trigger Officer Jenny to move.
+This invalidates the hypothesis that the solution is contained solely within that partitioned area.